 The Spokane Regional ESL Conference for many years has been a great place for teachers to get inspired, meet lifelong friends, discover new opportunities in the field, get OSPI

 clock hours, and gain new enthusiasm and zeal to move forward.
 Our goal every year is to continue the magic!

 The first conference was held in 1990 when a few local ESL directors and teachers met in the faculty lounge at Gonzaga University.
-(See copies of the the first two programs HERE
+(See copies of all our programs below.)

-(formerly Mukogawa Fort Wright Institute) for hosting the conference since 2011.
+Many thanks to Mukogawa U.S. Campus (formerly Mukogawa Fort Wright Institute) for hosting the on-site conference from 2011 to 2020.